GeospatialResearch/Digital-Twins/README.md

 # Digital-Twins

+## Basic running instructions
+The following list defines the basic steps required to setup and run the digital twin.

+1. Set up Docker or PostGRESQL - i.e. creating and running the database
+2. Set up an Anaconda Python environment - using the environment.yml file
+2. Run run.py - adds tables to the database
+3. Run digitaltwin.get_data_from_db.py
+4. Run lidar.lidar_metadata.py - downloads the database
+5. Run lidar.bg_flood_model.py - runs GeoFabrics and then BG-FLOOD
+6. Run dynamic_boundary_conditions.hyetograph.py

 ## Setup

+### Create Docker or PostGRESQL
+See the 'Running docker on your machine' section at the bottom of this README.

+### Create Conda environment
 Setup a conda environment to run in using the following command run from the repository folder:

 ```